adoebley/Griffin/README.md

           results/coverage/<site_name>/<sample_name>.<site_name>.coverage.txt
             These folders contain intermediate files with the coverage profiles for individual site lists.
 These have been concatenated into results/coverage/all_site/<sample_name>.all_sites.coverage.txt

+Griffin Copyright (c) 2021 Fred Hutchinson Cancer Research Center
+All rights reserved.

+This program is free software: you can redistribute it and/or modify it under the terms of the BSD-3-Clause-Clear license.
+No licenses are granted to any patent rights of the Fred Hutchinson Cancer Research Center.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the BSD-3-Clause-Clear license for more details.

+You should have received a copy of the G BSD-3-Clause-Clear license along with this program.
+If not, see https://spdx.org/licenses/BSD-3-Clause-Clear.html.